 "Occupational therapy provides practical support to empower people to facilitate recovery and overcome barriers preventing them from doing the activities (or occupations) that matter to them.
 This support increases people's independence and satisfaction in all aspects of life."

 Reducing and managing symptoms without additional medication....

 Worry, stress or anxiety

 Loss of motivation and drive

 Interventions and treatments

-Often, even a small change to your environment, such as moving an item to another location, or providing a hand-rail, can make a big impact.
+Sometimes life can become simpler and more comfortable with the addition of some small aids or items of equipment to keep you independent.
 Sometimes, a major adaptation, such as a level-access shower will be beneficial.
 I will suggest ideas if I assess there is a need, or feel they would be helpful.

-Onward referral: If after assessment or during treatment I consider it would be beneficial for you to receive advice or support from another professional, I will discuss this with you.
+If after assessment or during treatment I consider it would be beneficial for you to receive advice or support from another professional, I will discuss this with you.
 For example, this could include advice on structural/costing aspects for designing any adaptations, or onward referral for more specialist symptom management.